 Ashley Rogers, PharmD, BCPS

-Vincent Lam, PharmD, earned his Doctor of Pharmacy from Rutgers University Ernest Mario School of Pharmacy in New Jersey.
-His current interests include chronic disease management, HIV, and Hepatitis C. Vincent has a passion for patient care and is excited to work with the GLFHC team and Lawrence community.
+Vincent Lam, PharmD, is from Galloway, NJ and earned his Doctorate of Pharmacy from Rutgers University Ernest Mario School of Pharmacy.
+After completing his PGY-1 Pharmacy Residency at GLFHC/MCPHS University, Vincent went on to pursue and is currently the PGY-2 Ambulatory Care Pharmacy Resident at the University of Maryland School of Pharmacy.
+His current clinical interests include chronic disease state management, diabetes, academia, HIV, and Hepatitis C. Vincent has a passion for patient care and is grateful to have worked closely with the GLFHC team and Lawrence community.
 Vincent also likes to bake and cook and is always down for karaoke!

 |Alicia Mam daCunha, PharmD, BCACP received her Doctor of Pharmacy degree from MCPHS University in Boston, MA.
 At GLFHC, she started off working as a community staff pharmacist and over the years has held multiple roles.
 She is most proud of helping establish the Clinical Pharmacy Services program as well as the GLFHC & MCPHS University PGY-1 program.
 She played a pivotal role in developing the structure of both programs and integrating the clinical pharmacists, technician, and residents into an interdisciplinary team.
 As a core member of the ACO’s Pharmacy Management workgroup, Alicia has worked closely with key players to create a process to help clinicians deal with formulary changes to minimize gaps in therapy for patients.
 In 2016-17, she served as the Massachusetts Pharmacists Association President where she advocated for provider status at the State House, piloted a hypertension program with the Massachusetts Department of Public Health, and held multiple networking events for pharmacists and student pharmacists.
 Alicia precepts Orientation, Clinical Pharmacy Services (CPS), and elective experiences for the pharmacy residency program.
 She loves massive amounts of wasabi on her sushi and the spicier the food the better!|